yCodeTech/horizontal-timeline-2.0/README.md

 Adapted by Studocwho.

 This version:
-   - Evenly spaced event dot intervals.
+   - Evenly separated event dots.
-   - Prev/Next buttons are now the prev/next event.
+   - Prev/Next buttons now changes the event-content to previous/next content respectively.
-   - New scroll left/right buttons allow scrolling the timeline (like the prev/next buttons did).
+   - New scroll left/right buttons to allow scrolling of the timeline without changing the content.
    - New inactive states of buttons.
-   - Dynamically creating the event dots according to the total of events there are, setting information found from the event-content data attributes.
+   - Dynamically creates the timeline event dots according to the total amount of events.
-   - Month only, year only or full date event dot captions.
+   - Full Date, Year Only, or Month Only event dot captions.
-   - New Autoplay feature with pause/play buttons.
+   - New Autoplay feature with pause/play buttons and adjustable speed.

 [Original Article on CodyHouse](http://codyhouse.co/gem/horizontal-timeline/)